New Hampshire presidential primary: Significance

-New Hampshire's status as the first in the nation is somewhat controversial because the ethnic makeup of the state is not diverse and not representative of the country's voters.
-This is shown in the 2010 Census data, with the percentage of minority residents being nearly five times smaller than the national average (New Hampshire is 92% non-Hispanic white, versus 64% nationally).
-Politically however, the state does offer a wide sampling of different types of voters.
-Although it is a New England state, it is not as liberal as some of its neighbors.
-For example, according to one exit poll, of those who participated in the 2004 Democratic primary, 4-in-10 voters were independents, and just over 50% said they considered themselves "liberal".
-Additionally, as of 2002, 25.6% of New Hampshire residents are registered Democrats and 36.7% are Republicans, with 37.7% of New Hampshire voters registered as "undeclared" independents.
-Also, New Hampshire was the only state in the Northeast to vote for George W. Bush in 2000.
-This plurality of independents is a major reason why New Hampshire is considered a swing state in general U.S. presidential elections.

-Recently, media expectations for the New Hampshire primary have come to be almost as important as the results themselves; meeting or beating expectations can provide a candidate with national attention, often leading to an infusion of donations to a campaign that has spent most of its reserves.
-For example, in 1992, Bill Clinton, although he did not win, did surprisingly well, with his team dubbing him the "Comeback Kid"; the extra media attention helped his campaign's visibility in later primaries.
+Recently, media expectations for the New Hampshire primary have come to be almost as important as the results themselves.
+Meeting or beating expectations can provide a candidate with national attention, often leading to an infusion of donations to a campaign that has spent most of its reserves.
+For example, in 1992, Bill Clinton, although he did not win, did surprisingly well, with his team dubbing him the "Comeback Kid".
+The extra media attention helped his campaign's visibility in later primaries.

-New Hampshire's political importance as the first-in-the-nation primary state is highlighted in the documentary film Winning New Hampshire.
-The film focuses on John Kerry's comeback in 2004 and the decisive effect of the New Hampshire primary on the presidential selection process.

-The most recent presidential election winner to win the New Hampshire primary was Donald Trump in 2016, while the three presidents before him (Bill Clinton, George W. Bush and Barack Obama) finished second in the New Hampshire primary before later being elected to the presidency, and the previous four before that won the New Hampshire primary.
+The most recent presidential election winner to win the New Hampshire primary was Donald Trump in 2016.
+The three presidents before him (Bill Clinton, George W. Bush and Barack Obama) finished second in the New Hampshire primary before later being elected to the presidency.
+The previous four presidents before that, won the New Hampshire primary.